 Thanda Safari’s Partners in Conservation

 Landscape rehabilitation, alien vegetation clearing, fencing, water monitoring, managing all the complex dynamics of a Big Five game reserve, including translocating or introducing animals to ensure genetic diversity – this is all part of the daily life of Thanda Safari’s conservation team.
-In addition, a range of ongoing research projects on the reserve ensure that Thanda Safari contributes to leading-edge conservation strategies and methods.
+In addition, a range of ongoing research projects on the reserve ensuring that Thanda Safari Private Game Reserve contributes to leading-edge conservation strategies and methods.

 Ezemvelo KZN Widlife